zweckj/acaia/README.md

 ## Setup
 This integration requires a Bluetooth connection from HA to your scale.
 You can use an ESP Home [Bluetooth Proxy](https://esphome.github.io/bluetooth-proxies/) if you're not close enough.

-After you added the integration to your HA, when you turn your scale on, it should be discovered automatically from Home Assistant
+After you added the integration to your HA, when you turn your scale on, it should be discovered automatically from Home Assistant.

+This integration is tested so far with a Lunar (2021).
+If you have a different scale, please feel free to test and report back.

+For scale versions before 2021, uncheck the `is_new_style_scale` setting during setup.